juju/docs/src/en/reference-install.md

 wrong, but also for things that have an opportunity to be "more right".

 !!!
 Note:
-    The current beta version of Juju is the same as the stable version, but this will change as development progresses towards the next release.
+    The current beta version of Juju is the same as the stable version.
+This will change as development progresses towards the next release.

 ### Ubuntu